 Here we are more than two years later and I am still delighted to get the occasional email from Anne with an adorable picture of the two inseparable buddies that Sydney and Posie have become.

 Did I mention that I love my job?!

 Want to work with Suzi on a pet problem?

 Suzi is available for in-home dog or cat behavior consultations through much of King, Pierce, Thurston, and Lewis counties in Washington state.

 Suzi also conducts successful video / remote consultations world-wide for a broad range of behavioral issues.

-To get more information or to schedule an appointment start by filling out the Behavior Questionnaire.
+To get more information or to schedule an appointment start by filling out the Services Request Form.